darrencl95/youtube-adblock/README.md

-A list of youtube ad domains to block
+A list of youtube ad domains to block.
+Updated every 3 hours.